By Tooth And Claw Dragons

 Primordial; Aether: Voltia: western, 9ft (2.7m)

 Lightning-aligned Aethyrians.
-Rivaling Aeria, Voltia dragons are similar to them in build, but are more variable, with some members being more athletic and muscular.
-They are the third tallest of all Aether Aethyrian dragons.
-As the most contrasting of all elements in overall design, Voltia dragons enjoy the full color spectrum also, often being bright with darker secondary colors.
+Generally of athletic and muscular builds, though individuals may lean either slender or heavy depending on family genetics and heritage.
+Common colors include greys, silvers, blacks, whites, blues, and yellows.
 Most have markings that resemble abstract or natural electricity/lightning with a mix of zig-zags, sharp points, curves, etc. Elementally-aligned features may include but are not limited to: sharp and jagged horns/spikes/frills, sharp physical features, and glowing vents between plates, or in front or between ribs, though the latter is exclusive in Aethyrian dragons to the purest of Voltia lineages.

 Primordial; Nether: Anima: western, 8ft (2.4m)